 Peter Sellers in The Bobo plays a wandering musician who agrees to a wager where he can get a theater engagement if he beds the local gold digger (Britt Ekland) within three days - but resists taking advantage of her when she gets drunk.
 Possibly averted as the deal specified his being in her apartment one hour with the lights out, and they were far off in another location.

-Luigi in is a bit of a graceless sleazebag, but at least he does take Janie's initial rejections gracefully and he doesn't browbeat her about it.
+Luigi in Another Time, Another Place is a bit of a graceless sleazebag, but at least he does take Janie's initial rejections gracefully and he doesn't browbeat her about it.

 The literary James Bond is one of these in spades.
 Movie Bond, however, is more of a cad.